RobinHerbots/Inputmask/README.md

 Copyright (c) 2010 - 2012 Robin Herbots
 Licensed under the MIT license (http://www.opensource.org/licenses/mit-license.php)

-The plugin is based on the idea of the maskedinput plugin of Josh Bush (http://digitalbush.com/projects/masked-input-plugin), but has finer control over the 'mask-definitions' and is fully compatible with the ui-datepicker
+The plugin is based on the idea of the maskedinput plugin of Josh Bush (http://digitalbush.com/projects/masked-input-plugin), but has finer control over the 'mask-definitions'.

 A definition can have a cardinality and have multiple prevalidators.